This post was written in collaboration with PagoFX but all opinions are my own.

 I finally saw that it was time to outsource some of the tasks that I had no expertise in, little passion for, and which put my business at risk of failing.
 And instead concentrate my efforts on steering my business to the next level.

 So, I took the leap.
-I decided to start building a team of freelancers to help me, from writers, web developers and designers to technical WordPress support.
+I decided to start finding a team of freelancers for my business to help me, from writers, web developers and designers to technical WordPress support.

 And (spoiler alert) I’ve never looked back.